jeremyalan/Angular2-WhatToExpect/README.md

   - Shadow DOM
   - HTML Imports

-  * Logical
+  * Component API
-    * 3 Basic Components
     * Properties - state of the component
 	  * Methods - behavior of the component
 	  * Events - notifies listeners of state changes

 	  !!!
 These are not affected by the (visual) template !!!

+  * Logical
+    * Written in JavaScript
+    * Controllers, Services, etc.
+    * Nested Components
   * Visual
     * Template (View)
 	  * Look n' feel